UKPLab/arxiv2018-bayesian-ensembles/README.md

 These are the experiments with NER and PICO crowdsourced data.

+For the methods that do not involve an LSTM component, the scripts are the same as for EMNLP 2019:
+ `python src/experiments/EMNLP2019/run_ner_experiments.py` and
+`python src/experiments/EMNLP2019/run_pico_experiments.py`.

-Run `python src/experiments/AAAI2020/run_ner_experiments_gpu.py` and `python src/experiments/AAAI2020/run_pico_experiments_gpu.py`.
+For those with the LSTM, run `python src/experiments/AAAI2020/run_ner_experiments_gpu.py` and `python src/experiments/AAAI2020/run_pico_experiments_gpu.py`.

 Uncomment methods in the code to enable or disable them.
-The code will tune the methods on the dev set (or for speed, a subsample of the dev set), comment this section and uncomment code to repeat selected methods with pre-determined hyperparameters.
+The commented code will tune the methods on the dev set (or for speed, a subsample of the dev set).
+The uncommented code repeats selected methods with previously-tuned hyperparameters.

 Results are saved to `<data_root_dir>\output\ner3\result_started_<date>_<time>...csv` and `<data_root_dir>\pico3\result_started_<date>_<time>...csv`.